shiyoung77/tensegrity_perception/README.md

 The dataset that is used in the experiment section could be downloaded from [here](https://drive.google.com/file/d/1UzOfJ6mC3cEGLbyEmspnyonsnr9eirTZ/view?usp=sharing).
 It contains 16 RGB-D videos and the corresponding distance measurements for each frame.

 ## Usage
-1. Either unzip the dataset in the repository and change its name to "dataset", or create a soft link in the repository `ln -s dataset PATH_TO_THE_DATASET`
+1. Either unzip the dataset in the repository and change its name to "dataset", or create a soft link in the repository `ln -s PATH_TO_THE_DATASET dataset`
 2. A bash script named `tracking.sh` is provided, which contains commands to run the algorithm, evaluate, and generate videos for visualization.

 ## Citation
 ```